AdobeDocs/commerce-operations.it-IT/README.md

 If you submit a pull request with significant changes to documentation and code examples, you'll see a message in the pull request asking you to submit an online contribution license agreement (CLA).
 We need you to complete the online form before we can review your pull request.
 -->

-### Modifiche di rilievo apportate dai dipendenti Adobi
+### Modifiche sostanziali apportate dai dipendenti di Adobe

 Se sei un autore tecnico, un responsabile di programma o uno sviluppatore del team di prodotto per una soluzione Adobe Experience Cloud ed è tuo compito creare o contribuire ad articoli tecnici, devi utilizzare l’archivio privato all’indirizzo `https://git.corp.adobe.com/AdobeDocs`.